tldr-pages/tldr/pages/common/trash-cli.md

 > A command-line interface to the trashcan APIs.
 > More information: <https://github.com/andreafrancia/trash-cli>.

-- Trash specific files and directories:
+- Trash specific files and directories into the current trashcan:

 `trash-put {{path/to/file_or_directory1 path/to/file_or_directory2 ...}}`

-- Remove specific files from the trashcan:
+- Remove specific files from the current trashcan:

 `trash-rm {{path/to/file_or_directory1 path/to/file_or_directory2 ...}}`

-- Empty the trashcan:
+- Empty the current trashcan:

 `trash-empty`

-- List trashed files and directories:
+- List trashed files and directories in the current trashcan:

 `trash-list`

-- Restore a specific trashed file by number from the displayed list:
+- Restore a specific file or directory by number from the displayed list from the current trashcan:

 `trash-restore`